 Thinking of getting a loyal companion in the form of one of these five dog breeds?

-Whether you get a purebred or a crossbreed, pet insurance can give you a soft landing when your pup (or old-timer) gets a bit too adventurous.
+Whether you get a purebred or a crossbreed, pet insurance can give you added peace of mind should your pup (or old-timer) get a bit too adventurous.
 Or even when they don’t – illnesses and other mishaps can crop up at any time and costs thousands to diagnose and treat.

 Check out our dog insurance plans here and consider bounding into cover before any pre-existing conditions emerge (insurers don’t cover those).